financialhealthnetwork/pulse-transactional-methodology-public-/pulse transactional methodology.md

 In order to construct the transactional data set typically used for analysis, we apply cleaning criteria to the collected data.
-We also apply additional definitions and inclusion thresholds for certain metrics, such as minimum account activity thresholds (see Table 3 for more).
+We also apply additional definitions and inclusion thresholds for certain metrics, such as minimum account activity thresholds (see the metric definitions table for more ).

 To be included in the Pulse transactional data set, a financial account must be actively linked: